RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 ### Datasets

-- Custom datasets will be provided under request.
+- Custom datasets will be provided under reasonable request.
 - The methodology can be implemented using SOTA datasets, such as MNIST and CIFAR